 Sewage and Waste Removal

 Off-grid sewage treatment systems are somewhat legal in Georgia.
-If your property is within 200 feet of a public sewer line, you will be required to connect to it.
-However, there are some exceptions for homes which use alternative systems, so long as those systems meet requirements.
+If your property is within 200 feet of a public sewer line, you must connect to it.
+However, some exceptions exist for homes that use alternative systems, so long as those systems meet requirements.

 If you aren’t required to connect to the public sewer, you will almost always have to install a septic tank.
-The law does allow for some alternative off-grid sewage treatment systems though – but the rules are strict and the decision is ultimately up to your County Health Board.
-The laws are laid out in the Georgia Manual for On-Site Sewage Management Systems.
+The law does allow for some alternative off-grid sewage treatment systems, though – but the rules are strict, and the decision is ultimately up to your County Health Board.
+The laws are in the Georgia Manual for On-Site Sewage Management Systems.
 I’ll summarize parts of those laws below.

 Compost Toilets